hirosystems/explorer/README.md

 We highly recommend using [Homebrew](https://brew.sh/).

-Now open your the Terminal, and make sure you are in the `/explorer` folder to run `yarn` to install the dependencies:
+Now open your Terminal, and make sure you are in the `/explorer` folder to run `yarn` to install the dependencies:

 ```sh
 yarn